-AIHA is seeking applicants for the position of Senior Communications and Program Development Associate.
+AIHA is seeking applicants for the position of Senior Communications and Development Associate.
 The incumbent will support both the Director of Program Development and the Director of Communications across a broad range of functions designed to raise the profile of AIHA and our capacity building programs in low- and middle-income countries around the globe, and expand our technical, geographical, and donor footprints.
-The ideal candidate will have experience in new business development (supporting proposals for new funding) and fundraising through individual, foundation, and corporate donors, as well as communications.
+The ideal candidate will have experience in fundraising through individual, foundation, and corporate donors, as well as the ability to craft communication vehicles that support outreach and development.
+S/he will also be willing to support proposal management and development efforts.
 Click here to read more.

 AIHA is currently seeking a seasoned and entrepreneurial individual to join our team as a Health Systems Strengthening (HSS) Technical Advisor.
 Reporting directly to AIHA’s President & CEO, the incumbent will be based at our Washington, DC, headquarters and serve as AIHA’s principal expert and organizational lead on HSS.
 S/he will working across a broad HSS spectrum, focusing initially on leveraging AIHA’s principal area of expertise in health workforce development, but then developing a strategy on how best to expand AIHA’s capabilities and bonafides in other HSS areas.
 Consistent with AIHA’s strategic plan, the HSS Technical Advisor will provide internal guidance and leadership on issues related to the development of AIHA’s HSS strategy and implementation, including serving as AIHA chief external-facing leader on matters related to HSS and ensuring that we are following and being responsive to technical agency and donor trends, policies, practices, and evolving thinking related to HSS.
 Click here to read more.

 Business Development Consultant (HQ-106)